MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 1. Confirm OP content in working branch is looking good on MSDN stage: https://msdnstage.redmond.corp.microsoft.com/en-us/windows/hardware/drivers/<projectfolder>?branch=<branchname>
 2. Create WDCML redirects CSV file (If applicable, include index rename for parent topic).
 For more guidance see:  Migration Guide-Build a .CSV file for redirecting old topics to OP
-3. Prepare HXT snippet for your project to send to Nathan
+3. Prepare HXT snippet for your project to send to OP Cordinator via CP Bug
 4. Update WDCML project projectname.hxt to show reference only (if applicable)
 5. Review WDCML SD history to make sure no changes were made (missed) after the con2md conversion
 6. Review the new WDCML parent topic in HW_NODES (use the WDCML GUID to view on Stage)